Rachelle Letain gives us the ins and outs of her upcoming pin business.

-R: I designed the pin kind of at the end of winter/start of spring so I was really looking for something that would remind me that summer and sunshine wasn't too far away.
+R: I designed the pin kind of at the end of winter/start of spring so I was really looking for something that would remind me that summer and sunshine weren't too far away.
 Hence, 'think sunny thoughts' and the visual of a pineapple in sunnies.

 H: What’s next for Rachelle Letain and her business?

-R: This fall I am going freelance, and am looking forward to hopefully finding time then to grow my 'passion projects'.
+R: This fall I am going freelance, and am looking forward to hopefully finding time than to grow my 'passion projects'.
 I'm 1 part nervous and 2 parts excited about all the unknowns in my near future...
 But to me, it's all just empty space for new, creative, and exciting things to happen.

 [The "Think Sunny Thoughts" pineapple sunnies pin has made a home on my denim jacket! -Heather]